naoyafurudono/naoyafurudono.github.io/content/portfolio/bio/index.md

 ![Picture of Naoya Furudono](face.jpg)

-This is Web page of **Naoya Furudono**（古殿 直也）, who is master course sutendent of Tokyo Institute of Technology (Graduate Major in Mathematical and Computing Science).
+This is Web page of **Naoya Furudono**（古殿 直也）, who is a master course student of Tokyo Institute of Technology (Graduate Major in Mathematical and Computing Science).

 He majors in theory and implementation design of programming language.